 The Group's Compliance Committee, which was set up in 2019 as a sub-committee to the Audit and Risk Committee, has played a pivotal role in recognising and mitigating the most significant risk areas.
 The Group's ethos of ensuring the health, safety, and wellbeing of our people and those we serve is the central theme within their terms of reference.
-During 2022, the Committee worked closely with all necessary stakeholders, both internal and external, to ensure the Group's operational teams are compliant and able to meet the challenges of the new Building Safety Act 2022.
+During 2022, the Committee worked closely with all necessary stakeholders, both internal and teams are compliant and able to meet the challenges of the new Building Safety Act 2022.
 The increasing activity seen within the Group's AASC and MoJ contracts have been, and will remain, a significant area of focus for the Committee, where dealing with two extremely vulnerable service user groups brings significant operational challenges.